If you want to show your support, consider donating.

-Status License Language VCS Downloads
+Status License Language Bug tracking VCS Latest release

 hardlink is a tool which replaces multiple copies of a file with hardlinks.
 Inspiration came from http://code.google.com/p/hardlinkpy/, but no code has been used.
+It was rewritten from scratch because hardlinkpy code was not very readable and written against old Python versions.
+The program requires Python 2.5 or newer, and should work with Python 3 after running 2to3 on it.

 Downloads